 Each Board member works within the CSA’s welfare, image, and mandate, to defend and protect the rights and interests of students.
 Board members assume the fiscal and moral responsibilities of being a Director or an Executive Officer for a not-for-profit corporation.
 They are prepared and informed, ready to participate in all major decisions made by the organization.

 Directors have a huge influence across campus and beyond, making decisions that affect the quality and type of services, events and campaigns (e.g. tuition fees, anti-oppression, etc.) offered by the student association.
 Directors also help to shape and build the student movement.

 → Interested in joining or have questions?
-Please email our Policy & Transition Manager at firstname.lastname@example.org.
+Please email our Policy & Transition Coordinator at firstname.lastname@example.org.

 How to Submit Your Idea to the CSA Board of Directors

 → Questions?
-Please email our Policy & Transition Manager at email@example.com.
+Please email the Policy & Transition Coordinator at email@example.com.